Grad Night

 Food

-Students will receive dinner and breakfast as part of their ticket.
+Students will receive a late night dinner and light breakfast as part of their ticket.
 Garfield PTSA provides snacks for the kids upon boarding the buses.
-Please email us if your student has special dietary needs.
-(Contact info below.)
+Email gradnight@garfieldptsa.org if your student has special dietary needs.

 Cost